-The Rushegura gorilla family has a family size of 19 members including 1 silverback and it’s located in Buhoma.
-This family was brought together in 2002 after of the silverbacks from the Habinyanja group decided to break away.
-The family started with 12 individuals including 5 females and the Habinyanja 2 group received a new name that was derived from Ebishegura, a tree species that was abundant with in the home area of the new family.
-This group is the calmest group and in the past, they used to cross the border and proceed to the neighbouring country of Congo and have always been in Bwindi impenetrable Forest.
-This group is not so far from Buhoma village and most times move through the gardens of Gorilla Forest Camp.
+Rushegura Group was habituated in 2000 for tracking and received tourists in 2002.
+It is a huge group within the Buhoma area.
+It comprises 19 members including 1 silverback located in Buhoma.
+They started with 12 individuals including 5 females.
+This ‘Habinyanya 2 group’ quickly received a new name that derives from ‘Ebishegura’.
+A tree specie that was abundant in the home area of the new family.
+The Rushegura group is a calm family.
+In the past they used to cross the border and venture in the neighbor DRC every now and then but returned and have always been in Buhoma village and sometimes even wander through the gardens of Gorilla Forest Camp.

 Oruzogo Gorilla Family

 This family comprises of 16 members including 1 silverback located in Ruhija sector.
 The Oruzongo group one of the recent gorilla families opened for visitor access in Bwindi Impenetrable National Park. this family is situated between Ruhija area and is led by a dominant silverback ‘Tibirikwata’.
 It’s the latest habituated gorilla family and was opened for Tourism in 2011.
 This increased the great opportunity for more visitors to track the gorillas in Bwindi.
 Its one of the most popular families with tourists not just because of the size but the playful and energetic juveniles and toddlers in the group.
 The only problem in the Ruhija area of Bwindi where the group is found is that there are a few lodging options especially budget ones.
 Yet it’s possible but not advisable for visitors to sleep in Buhoma area which is over an hour drive away then drive to Ruhija area for a pre-tracking orientation.